OutSystems/docs-product/src/develop/ui/patterns/mobile/swipeevents.md

 ---
 tags: runtime-mobileandreactiveweb;
-summary:
+summary:  Swipe Events UI Pattern enables swiping on a specific widget.
 ---

 # Swipe Events

 You can use the Swipe Events UI Pattern to enable swiping on a specific widget.

 ## How to use the Swipe Events UI Pattern

-the following example shows how you can use the Swipe Events UI pattern to open a sidebar.
+The following example shows how you can use the Swipe Events UI pattern to open a sidebar.

 1. In Service Studio, in the Toolbox, search for  `Swipe Events`.